List of television shows notable for negative reception: Animated shows

 This Canadian children's series aired from 1997 to 2010 and then in the United States on PBS from 2000 to 2021.
-Although Caillou initially received positive reviews during its original run, it has drawn heavy viewer criticism since its cancellation, notably for the title character's mean-spirited behaviour and reputation for throwing tantrums starting in the first and second seasons; this resulted in four episodes of the show being banned by PBS Kids.
+Although Caillou initially received positive reviews during its original run, it has drawn heavy viewer criticism in the years following its debut on TV, notably for the title character's mean-spirited behaviour and reputation for throwing tantrums starting in the first and second seasons; this resulted in four episodes of the show being banned by PBS Kids.
 Tristin Hopper of National Post, in 2017, called the show "quite possibly the world's most universally reviled children's program".
 Caroline Bologna of the Huffington Post published a 2017 feature of viewer responses titled "This is How Much People Hate Caillou".
 Comic Book Resources called the show "the Nickelback of cartoons", and the Detroit Free Press deemed the character "the worst role model to come out of Canada since Justin Bieber".
 Distractify remarked in 2020, "If you've managed to go your entire life without watching an episode of Caillou, you're one of the lucky ones".
 The Arizona Republic and The A.V.
 Club rated Caillou among the worst children's shows.